knoxfox69/pawsistente/README.md

 # 🐾 Pawsistente - Confuror Calendar

-A TikTok-style event browsing app for Mexican furries attending Confuror 2024.
+A TikTok-style event browsing app for Mexican furries attending Confuror 2025.
 Swipe through events, select your favorites, and export to your calendar.

+## 🚧 Alpha Release

+This is an **ALPHA VERSION** of Pawsistente.
+It may contain bugs and incomplete features.
+Use at your own risk.

 ## ⚠️ Disclaimer